Go Ad-Free

 Cognitive behavioral therapy and mindulness meditation can help people manage chronic pain without adding additional drugs.

-People in chronic pain often feel abandoned by the medical profession, especially as physicians are cutting back on prescribing opioids.
+People in chronic pain often feel abandoned by the medical profession, especially as physicians cut back on prescribing opioids.
 They may be interested in some nondrug approaches that could help them manage chronic pain better.
+Scientists have been gathering evidence that supports mindfulness meditation for pain.

 Mindfulness May Help People Manage Chronic Pain:

-A study suggests that mindfulness meditation can help people cope much better with their pain (Khoo et al, Evidence Based Mental Health
+One study suggested that mindfulness meditation can help people cope much better with their pain (Evidence Based Mental Health

 , Jan.
 31, 2019).
 The researchers reviewed 13 trials of cognitive behavioral therapy compared to control.
 They also analyzed seven studies of mindfulness-based stress reduction for pain management.
 In addition, one trial compared mindfulness-based stress reduction to cognitive behavioral therapy as well as to control.
 Altogether, more than 1,900 volunteers participated in these clinical trials.